GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner.md

-JDBC to Spanner template
+SourceDB to Spanner template
 ---
-The JDBC to Spanner template is a batch pipeline that copies data from a relational database into an existing Spanner database.
+The SourceDB to Spanner template is a batch pipeline that copies data from a relational database into an existing Spanner database.
 This pipeline uses JDBC to connect to the relational database.
 You can use this template to copy data from any relational database with available JDBC drivers into Spanner.